-At Try The World, I worked as a front-end web designer and developer and occasional jack-of-all-trades.
+At Try The World, I worked mainly as a front-end web designer and developer.
+Here are some of the highlights of my work during this time.

 My responsibilities ranged from creating new concepts and designs to realizing those designs.
 Later on, my responsibilities also included creating emails for marketing purposes.
 I also occasionally did print work when needed.
 Here are some highlights of the work I did at Try The World: